macroecolab/macroecolab.github.io/_members/erick_sanchez.md

 ---

-My name is Erick Sanchez, a 3rd year Molecular and Cell Biology undergraduate major at University of California, San Diego.
-I am in the JYPE program here at Tohoku University where I will be creating a species distribution model on bees.
+Hi, I'm Erick Sanchez.
+I'm a 3rd year Molecular and Cell Biology undergraduate major at University of California, San Diego.
+As an exchange student with the JYPE program, I will be working on modeling distributions of native Japanese bees.